CLOSED CHURCHES WITHIN THE

 erected in Beech Flats in 1921.
 [A history in the East Canton file

-states: “During the first pastorate of Owen Barrett (1921-26) there was a preaching
+states: “During the first pastorate of Owen Barrett (1921-26) there was a

-belong to the East Canton Church.”]
+Beech Flats now belong to the East Canton Church.”]
+The work was short-lived, however, and in

+1932 the Beech Flats congregation merged into the East Canton church.
 The

-work was short-lived, however, and in 1932 the Beech Flats congregation merged

-into the East Canton church.
-The building at Beech Flats was torn down.
+building at Beech Flats was torn down.

-The history of this appointment includes two mysteries.
+NOTE: The history of this appointment

 1. The relationship of this property/building to the Beech Flats EV appointment